Chinese Family Law – Professional Legal Advice

-If you are a foreigner who wants to get married in China or you are even considering to establish a family there, you should know how family life is regulated by law and what rights you have in China.
+If you are a foreigner who wants to get married in China or you are considering establishing a family there, you should know how family life is regulated by law and what rights you have in China.
 Our Chinese attorneys can help you if you want to get married in China, file for divorce, or in any other matter regarding the Family Law.

 Marriage and divorce in China